 With a vegetarian diet, your child will be getting some of the nutrients that they’re missing from meat by eating animal products such as butter, eggs, and cheese.
 For the sake of this article, we’re going to focus on raising children with a vegan diet, where all animal-derived products are off-limits.

-Why people decide to opt for a vegan diet
+Why do people decide to opt for a vegan diet?

 There are many factors behind the decision to raise children on a vegan diet, and these will be personal to you, your beliefs, and your lifestyle.